On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: Model, results and discussions

 Finally, the mean-field critical temperature $T_{c}(\theta )$ of the phase transition related to the occurrence of superfluidity is determined by the condition $n_{n}(\theta,T_{c}(\theta ))=n$, where $n$ is a total exciton concentration.

-Our main results are summarized in the contour plots presented in Fig. \ref {fig:AngDep}\textit{a}, \textit{b} and \textit{c}, where we report $T_{c}$ for superfluidity with the spectrum of collective excitations given by Eq. (\ref{Bog}).
-The results for sound like spectrum are given in Appendix \ref{sup_mat:sound}.
-While examining $T_{c}$ obtained with the Bogoliubov energy spectrum (\ref{Bog}) and the sound like spectrum ( Appendix \ref{sup_mat:angle-dep}), we have found that vdWH that are composed of the same TMTCs monolayers have higher $T_c$ then vdWHs composed from two different TMTCs monolayers.
+Our main results are summarized in the contour plots presented in Fig. \ref {fig:AngDep}(a)-\ref{fig:AngDep}(c), where we report $T_{c}$ for superfluidity with the spectrum of collective excitations given by Eq. (\ref{Bog}).
+The results for sound like spectrum are given in Appendix D. While examining $T_{c}$ obtained with the Bogoliubov energy spectrum (\ref{Bog}) and the sound like spectrum (Appendix C), we have found that vdWH that are composed of the same TMTCs monolayers have higher $T_c$ then vdWHs composed from two different TMTCs monolayers.

-In Fig. \ref{fig:AngDep}\textit{a} results of calculations for $T_{c}$ using the Coulomb and RK potentials are presented for ZrS$_{3}$ and TiS$_{3}$ vdWHs. $T_{c}$ obtained using the Coulomb potential is more than twice as big as one calculated with RK potential.
-This difference is due to the strong screening of RK potential.
-Interestingly enough, the ratios of $T_{c}$ along the chain direction ($b$-axis) to $T_{c}$ along $a$-axis does not depend on the potential and are 1.07 and 1.33 for TiS$_{3}$ and ZrS$_{3}$ vdWH, respectively.
+In calculations, we consider the excitonic concentrations in the range of 6 $\times$ $10^{15}$ to 3 $\times$ $10^{16}$ m$^{-2}$.
+The indirect excitons concentrations 6 $\times$ $10^{15}$ m$^{-2}$ are achievable in 2D TMDC heterostructures.
+For instance, the estimated IXs concentration for the optimal indirect excitons propagation condition in Ref. \cite{Fowler2022} is $n$ $\sim$ 6 $\times$ $10^{15}$ m$^{-2}$.
+The concentrations $\sim 2-3$ $\times 10^{16}$ m$^{-2}$ can be achieved for indirect excitons in 2D TMDC heterostructures, and order of $1-8$ $\times10^{16}$ m$^{-2}$ in single-layer black phosphorus \cite{Surrente2016}.
+However, one should mention that high densities approach the Mott transition \cite{Fogler}, beyond which the hydrogen-like indirect excitons vanish and the Cooper-pair like excitons may form.
+The latter were observed in GaAs heterostructure \cite{Choksy2022}.
+In Fig. \ref{fig:AngDep}(a) results of calculations for $T_{c}$ using the Coulomb and RK potentials are presented for ZrS$_{3}$ and TiS$_{3}$ vdWHs. $T_{c}$ obtained using the Coulomb potential is more than twice as big as one calculated with the RK potential.
+This difference is due to the strong screening of the RK potential.
+Interestingly enough, the ratios of $T_{c}$ along the chain direction ($b$ axis) to $T_{c}$ along the $a$ axis do not depend on the potential and are 1.07 and 1.33 for TiS$_{3}$ and ZrS$_{3}$ vdWH, respectively.
 Thus, ZrS$_{3}$ demonstrates a stronger angle-dependent $T_{c}$.
+It is interesting to compare T$_c$ for ZrS$_3$ and phosphorene.
+For example, in the case of phosphorene T$_c$ at the density $3$ $\times10^{16}$ has maximum at $\theta=0$ and minimum when $\theta=\pi/2$ \cite{BGK2017}, in contrast to ZrS$_3$ where T$_c$ has minimum at $\theta=0$ and maximum at $\theta=\pi/2$.